Updated March 23, 2023

-Patients can be dismissed from a practice for nonpayment of fees, but this situation must be handled very carefully.
-"The physician should closely evaluate the need for continuity of care, and it is strongly recommended that dismissal for this reason only be used as a last resort," says Holeman.
+Patients can be dismissed from a practice for nonpayment of fees, but this situation must be handled carefully.
+The physician should closely evaluate the need for continuity of care, and it is strongly recommended that dismissal for this reason only be used as a last resort.

 If the patient does contact the office and requests copies of the medical records, be aware that the patient's record cannot be withheld from another physician or from the patient because of an overdue account.